-For Mahoney Manor LHA will maintain a combined 0 and 1 bedroom waiting list.
+For Mahoney Manor LHA will maintain a combined studio and 1-bedroom waiting list.
 Applicants on this list will be offered the first available unit regardless of unit size in accordance with LHA's One Offer policy.

-- B. Prairie Crossing Unit Assignment. - 16.
-Tax Credit: 43 units will be leased as Tax Credit Units as follows: - 15 Townhouses (2 exterior units and 1 center unit in each townhouse building; the remaining center unit will be leased as Market Rent) - 22 Two Bedroom Apartments and 6 One Bedroom Apartments.
+B. Prairie Crossing Unit Assignment.

+- 1. Tax Credit: 43 units will be leased as Tax Credit Units as follows: - 15 Townhouses (two (2) exterior units and one (1) center unit in each townhouse building; the remaining center unit will be leased as Market Rent) - 22 Two (2) Bedroom Apartments and six (6) One (1) Bedroom Apartments.
 One half of the units in each apartment building will be leased as tax credit and one half as Market Rate. - 2.
-HOME Units: 6 of the Tax Credit Apartments will be leased as HOME-assisted units and subject to HOME program requirements. - No townhouses are HOME units - 2 Two Bedroom and 2 One Bedroom units will be leased as High HOME units (60% income eligibility). - 2 Two Bedroom units will be leased as Low Home units (50% income eligibility) - HOME units can float throughout the project, except one of the six will always be an accessible unit - C. Selection Preferences.
-LHA gives a higher priority for HUD-subsidized units (Mahoney
+HOME Units: Six (6) of the Tax Credit Apartments will be leased as HOME-assisted units and subject to HOME program requirements. - No townhouses are HOME units. - Two (2) Two bedroom and Two (2) One (1) Bedroom units will be leased as High HOME units (60% income eligibility).

+- Two (2) bedroom units will be leased as Low Home units (50% income eligibility). - HOME units can float throughout the project, except one of the six will always be an accessible unit.